disgoorg/dislog/README.md

 import "github.com/DisgoOrg/dislog"
 ```

-Create a new Webhook by `webhook_id/webhook_token` and pass a [logger](https://github.com/DisgoOrg/log) like [logrus](https://github.com/sirupsen/logrus).
-This webhook then can be used to send/edit/delete messages
+Create a new [logrus](https://github.com/sirupsen/logrus) logger then create a new dislog instance by passing a http.Client(*pass nil for default client*), the logrus.Loglevel for the underlying webhook and webhook token `webhook_id/webhook_token`.

 ```go
 logger := logrus.New()